 Boil the oatmeal in water (not milk)

-It depends on your recipe and what type of oatmeal you are using, but it’s possible to boil your breakfast oatmeal with water first and then add cream or yoghurt to achieve creamier taste without the oatmeal overflowing.
-This is caused, partially, by the fat content in the milk, so removing it helps.
+It depends on your recipe and what type of oatmeal you are using, but it’s possible to boil your breakfast oatmeal with water first and then add cream or yoghurt to achieve a creamier taste without the oatmeal overflowing.